athul/blog/content/blog/probot/index.md

   })
 ```
  Here we add a new _"robotic"_ characteristic by passing a webhook action called *pull_request.open*.
 Now our app listens for PR webhook and once received it emits the `context.issue({body})` to GitHub.
 You can see that we are still passing the body to the *createComment* function.This is because PRs are considered as another type of Issues in GitHub.
-For testing, if this works, make a new PR and check if the bot comments on that yes.
+For testing if this works, make a new PR and check if the bot comments on that yes.

 -------
 Congratulations on making a GitHub app.
 Since it is on Glitch we can install this in any repository and it will work any time too.
 > You can customise the comments with Images and Gifs but keep in mind that the comments render markdown.